seanbreckenridge/my_feed/README.md

 Live at <https://sean.fish/feed/>

-TODOs:

-- more filters
-- filter by tags
-- grab params from URL
-- activity graphs
-- clicking on item creates popup and displays text without wrapping?
-- cache images?

 `src/my_feed/` is installed into my global environment in case I ever want to use media_feed as a sort of 'normalized' version of history; installed as `pip install -e .`

 This uses HPI as the data source, and then handles cleaning up the data some/enriching it by using local data/cached API requests